Chula Vista, California: Major freeways and highways

 Chula Vista is served by multiple Interstates and California State Routes.
 Interstate 5 begins to the south of the city and runs through its western edge.
 Interstate 5 connects Chula Vista to North County and beyond to Greater Los Angeles and Northern California.
 Interstate 805 serves as a bypass to Interstate 5, linking to the latter interstate in Sorrento Valley.
 State Route 54 and State Route 125 serve as highways to East County cities via northern and northeastern corridors.

+Bus and rail

+The San Diego Trolley serves Chula Vista via the Blue Line.
+The city is served by four stations: E Street, H Street, and Palomar Street Transit Center.
+The San Diego Metropolitan Transit System also operates 9 bus routes through and within the city including Rapid 225 which serves six stations in eastern Chula Vista.

 Sister cities

 Chula Vista has two sister cities, as designated by Sister Cities International: